-Key Initiative: Inclusive Support to Canada's Entrepreneurs Key Initiative linkage to EAASR ☐ Creating an enabling environment for open, transparent, and competitive markets. ☐ Boosting business recovery and resilience against future shocks. ☐ Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being. ☐ Harnessing innovation, new technology, and skills development to boost productivity and digitalization.
+Key Initiative: Inc Key Initiative: Inclusive Support to Canada's Entrepreneurs Key Initiative linkage to EAASR □ Creating an enabling environment for open, transparent, and competitive markets. □ Boosting business recovery and resilience against future shocks. □ Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being. □ Harnessing innovation, new technology, and skills development to boost productivity and digitalization.
 These initiatives help make sure that all Canadian entrepreneurs have an equal chance to succeed and contribute to economic recovery and growth.
 Key Initiative linkage to: Core Structural Reforms, Supplementary Structural Reforms, and/or Supporting Policies ☐ Competition Policy and Law ☐ Strengthening Economic and Legal Infrastructure ☐ Ease of Doing Business ☐ Regulatory Reform ☐ Public Sector Governance ☐ Corporate Law and Governance ☐ Supplementary structural reforms ☐ Supporting policies These reforms relate to strengthening economic infrastructure and improving the ease of doing business and will seek to provide affordable financing, increase data availability, and strengthen capacity within the entrepreneurship ecosystem.
 Activities and Timelines To support those groups of entrepreneurs who are important to Canada's economic success, but face barriers to starting and growing a business, Canada intends to provide more than \$450 million over the next couple of years to support women, Black and Indigenous entrepreneurs.
 This includes improving their access to funding and capital, providing mentorship, financial planning services, and training.
-Measures of Qualitative: Various implementation milestones to be specified later. progress Quantitative: Various implementation milestones to be specified later.
-APEC cross-fora This measure also supports the CAP's initiative 1A) Promote an enabling financing alignment environment for MSMEs, including trade, supply chain and alternative financing mechanisms.
+Measures of progress Qualitative: Various implementation milestones to be specified later. • 0 Quantitative: Various implementation milestones to be specified later.
+APEC cross-fora alignment This measure also supports the CAP's initiative 1A) Promote an enabling financing environment for MSMEs, including trade, supply chain and alternative financing mechanisms.
 It also contributes to the pillar of "strong, balanced, secure, sustainable and inclusive growth" under the Putrajaya Vision 2040.

-Key Initiative: Ca nada's New Early Learning and Child Care Plan Key Initiative linkage to EAASR ☐ Creating an enabling environment for open, transparent, and competitive markets. ☐ Boosting business recovery and resilience against future shocks. ☐ Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being. ☐ Harnessing innovation, new technology, and skills development to boost productivity and digitalization.
+Key Initiative: Ca nada's New Early Learning and Child Care Plan Key Initiative Creating an enabling environment for open, transparent, and competitive markets. linkage to Boosting business recovery and resilience against future shocks.
+EAASR Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being.
+Harnessing innovation, new technology, and skills development to boost productivity and digitalization.
 The new Canada-wide early learning and child care plan will help parents, especially women, who have been particularly hit hard during the pandemic due to child care duties, to participate fully in the economy.
+Key Initiative Competition Policy and Law linkage to: Core Strengthening Economic and Legal Infrastructure

-Key Initiative Competition Policy and Law linkage to: Core Strengthening Economic and Legal Infrastructure Structural Ease of Doing Business Reforms, Regulatory Reform Supplementary Public Sector Governance Structural Corporate Law and Governance Reforms, and/or Supplementary structural reforms Supporting Supporting policies Policies Through key, targeted reforms, Canada will seek to expand affordable child care spaces to provide more flexibility for working parents.
+Structural Ease of Doing Business Reforms, Regulatory Reform Supplementary Public Sector Governance Structural Corporate Law and Governance Reforms, and/or Supplementary structural reforms Supporting Supporting policies Policies Through key, targeted reforms, Canada will seek to expand affordable child care spaces to provide more flexibility for working parents.
 Activities and Canada is planning new investments, totalling up to \$30 billion over the next five years, Timelines and \$8.3 billion ongoing to support high-quality early learning and affordable child care.
 This will bring down the average fees of regulated early learning and child care by 50 percent in all provinces outside of Québec to an average of \$10 a day by 2025-2026.
-This also includes funding for Indigenous early learning and childcare to ensure that also includes funding for Indigenous early learning and childcare to ensure that Indigenous families have access to high quality programming.
-Measures of Measures of progress Indigenous families have access to high quality programming.
-Indigenous families have access to high quality programming.
-Qualitative: Various implementation milestones to be specified later. progress Indigenous families have access to high quality programming.
-Qualitative: Various implementation milestones to be specified later.
-Quantitative: Various implementation milestones to be specified later.
+This also includes funding for Indigenous early learning and childcare to ensure that Indigenous families have access to high quality programming.
+Measures of Qualitative: Various implementation milestones to be specified later. progress Quantitative: Various implementation milestones to be specified later.
+APEC cross-fora This measure also contributes to the pillar of "strong, balanced, secure, sustainable and alignment inclusive growth" under the Putrajaya Vision 2040.